 In this blog, we will explore the first-line defense: prevention and protection measures for data protection in Office 365.
-Like a Radar, our reporting modules can help to get a clear, full view of your Office 365 environment, and highlight any vulnerabilities that exist across the tenant.
+Our Office 365 reporting software can help to get a clear, full view of your Office 365 environment, and highlight any vulnerabilities that exist across the tenant.

 So, what are these preventative measures?
 Unlike physical security systems, where you have locks, bolts, security guards, and alarm systems, in the cloud, we’re talking encryption, permissions, alerts, and settings.

 First, lock down your permissions model